 Workflow and Utilities

-The workflow I chose to use was to first create a page in PHP which includes utils that programmatically generate the navigation bar based on my database's content, then add the file to the database using my CLI, then run a script to generate HTML from every PHP file so each page has the updated navigation bar, and finally push the files to the server using a Git remote repository.
+The workflow I chose to use was to first create a page in PHP which includes utils that programmatically generate the navigation bar based on my database's content, add the file to the database using my CLI, then run a script to generate HTML from every PHP file so each page has the updated navigation bar, finally pushing the files to my server using a simple shell script after building with Vite.

 One of the standout points of this may be the way in which I generate the HTML from the PHP prior to pushing the files to the server for hosting.
-This is due to a decision I made in order to handle the small size of the server I host.
-As the server which I rent is relatively cheap the processor which it runs on is shared with other servers virtually.
-This means that computationally expensive operations are likely to be bottlenecked within the CPU since it is not dedicated.
-As such, I run all of the PHP files on my own computer and then use my server to host just the output HTML files in order to save the computation from generating the file upon request.
+As I found out after the fact, this follows the principals of Static Site Generation, but with my PHP and scripts taking place of common generators.
+I made the decision to develop my site in this way due to the small size of the server I rent from.
+As it is relatively cheap, the processor which I access is virtualized and shared with multiple other servers.
+This means that any computationally expensive operations are likely to get bottlenecked within the CPU since it is not dedicated to my server alone.
+As such, I run all of the PHP files on my local machine and then use my server to host just the output HTML files in order to save the computation from generating the file upon request (which would not be much, thereby making this optimization quite nitpicky, but whatever).

 Note that this only is possible because the contents of each page stay constant, only updating when I need them to.
-In a larger web application the database may be updated with user input at any point and thereby may not be able to just serve static HTML pages.
+In a larger web application with users, the database may be updated with user input at any point and thereby may be unable to serve solely static HTML pages.
+Of course, if I ever add any user-based programs, as I rent the server myself and am not relying on CDNs to host this site, I can always just add dynamically generated pages which Apache will be able to serve.

-The main point that served as a choke point for this workflow was the navigation bar as every single page should stay updated with the correct navbar any time a new page gets added, removed, or is modified.
-My approach to this was to store each page as either a document or category in a simple database.
-A category could have only one parent category, but may be the parent of many documents.
+The main choke point for this workflow was the navigation bar due to how every single page needs to be updated with the correct navbar any time a new page gets added, removed, or is modified.
+My approach to this was to represent a hierarchy of pages through defining a document for a page, or a category for a grouping of pages (potentially with a linked index page) within a simple database.
+Nested categories are also possible, but with the limitation that each category is allowed up to one parent category, however a category may contain none or many documents.

 Having a database storing the hierarchy in this way allows for documents to be held under multiple categories without issue, and for nesting of categories in a somewhat sensible way.
 In order to generate the navigation bar in HTML, I created a PHP utility function which recursively builds a tree of category and document nodes using the items stored in the database.
 This tree is then traversed in preorder fashion to output the structure of the navigation bar properly.